Johnny Lewis (boxing trainer): Rugby league

 Lewis had been on the Newtown Jets Rugby League Club committee since 1973, when Jack Gibson was appointed coach.
 Newtown's captain, Tommy Raudonikis trained with Lewis for extra fitness sessions.

 In 1989, through rugby league international player, coach and personal friend Bob Fulton, Lewis became a trainer of the Australian Kangaroos 1990 Tour of Great Britain and France.

 Personal life

 Lewis has lived in Erskineville his whole life, working as a signwriter for the Sydney County Council for majority of it, whilst simultaneously training fighters.
-Lewis has four children, Brent, Leisa, Jackson and Johnny Jr.
+Lewis has four children, Brent, Leisa, Jackson and Johnnie Jr.

 Lewis operated the Newtown Police Boys Club Boxing gym alongside childhood friend and Newtown Jets centre, Brian Moore.

 In April 1999, a hailstorm caused damage to the roof of the Newtown Police Boys Club with repairs costing an approximate one million dollars, the Inner West Council put the building up for sale.
 At age 61, the gym closure forced Lewis to train fighters at PCYC institutes in Woolloomooloo, South Sydney and Marrickville as well as the HK Ward University of Sydney boxing gym.